 Invasion of the Body Snatchers is perhaps the classic alien invasion film, especially of the 1950s, when Cold War anxieties made that genre particularly prominent.
 Among the numerous alien invasion films of the decade, several closely resemble Invasion of the Body Snatchers in their focus on alien invaders who are able to take on the appearance of humans, if none of them are quite as successful at evoking the terror of this possibility.
 For example, in Invaders from Mars (1953), a young boy, David Maclean (Jimmy Hunt), is initially the only one who realizes that a series of authority figures (including his own parents) are turning into robot-like zombies, controlled by the Martian invaders.
 Gene Fowler’s I Married a Monster from Outer Space (1958), described by Cyndy Hendershot in her book Paranoia, the Bomb, and 1950s Science Fiction Films (Popular Press, 2005) as a “feminine analogue” of Invasion of the Body Snatchers, gives the theme still another twist.
 In this film, aliens from the “Andromeda constellation” are scouring the universe trying to find females with whom they can mate in order to preserve their species, all of their own females (presumably being weaker than males) having been killed when their sun became unstable.
 The alien males come to earth, inpersonating earth men and replacing most of the male inhabitants of a small American town in order to mate with their women.

 Despite its obvious embeddedness in the 1950s, Invasion of the Body Snatchers has also exerted a powerful influence on a number of subsequent films in the alien-invasion genre.
 In particular, it has spawned two remakes: Philip Kaufman’s Invasion of the Body Snatchers (1978) and Abel Ferrara’s Body Snatchers (1993).
 The former is an important film in its own right.
 It features Donald Sutherland as the central character (now named Dr. Matthew Bennell) is relatively faithful to the original, except that it updates the setting to the late 1970s and moves the action to a more scenic San Francisco.
 It even features Kevin McCarthy in a cameo role, running into traffic and screaming warnings about the alien invaders, much as he did near the end of the original film.
 However, this film ends on a pessimistic note: surrounded by aliens, Nancy Bellicec (Veronica Cartwright), still human, is thrilled to spot her friend Bennell, but when she runs up to him she realizes that he, too, has been replaced by an alien replicant.
+This film also places particular emphasis on the fact that the “pod people” are plants (that have fled their own dying planet).
+As a result, this film, which veers more clearly into the realm of horror (including numerous graphic body horror images), can be seen as a sort of “revenge of nature” film.
+The Cold War themes of the original film have been dropped almost entirely, and one could see this remake as a form of environmentalist science fiction that warns, not against communist subversion or anticommunist repression, but against the potentially dire consequences of environmental irresponsibility.

 The second remake drifts much farther from the original.
 It is set in a small Southern military town and features an EPA agent who has brought his family with him on a trip to inspect a toxic chemical storage facility on the army base that dominates the town.
 This film actually has the best special effects of the three, but lacks much of the drama of the others, substituting effects for substance.
 It is also the most pessimistic of the three, ending with the suggestion that the alien replicants have virtually completed their takeover of the entire planet.